campuscode/rails-guides-pt-BR/source/active_support_core_extensions.md

 ### JSON support

 Active Support provides a better implementation of `to_json` than the `json` gem ordinarily provides for Ruby objects.
-This is because some classes, like `Hash`, `OrderedHash` and `Process::Status` need special handling in order to provide a proper JSON representation.
+This is because some classes, like `Hash` and `Process::Status` need special handling in order to provide a proper JSON representation.

 NOTE: Defined in `active_support/core_ext/object/json.rb`.